DHTMLX/docs-suite/docs/data_collection/api/datacollection_filter_method.md

 @params:
 - `rule: function | object` - the filtering criteria
-    - If set as a *function*, the filtering will be applied by the rule specified in the function.
-The function takes an object of a data item as a parameter and returns an object with a filtering rule
+    - If set as a *function*, filtering will be applied by the rule specified in the function.
+The function takes an object of a data item as a parameter and returns *true/false*
     - If set as an *object*, the parameter has the following attributes:
         - `by: string | number` - mandatory, the id of a data field (the column of Grid)
         - `match: string` - mandatory, a pattern to match